paulbarbu/IRC-Bot/README.md

    `\r\n` at the end) or a list(eg. `return ['JOIN ', '#chan1,#chan2']`, in this
    case the list will be joined and `\r\n` added at the end)

+If you want to create a command that the bot should execute if something happens on the chat (not if the command is manually triggered) you should add the command name to the `auto_cmds_list` insead of `cmds_list`.

 Config
 ======
 See `src/config.py`: